linda-seiter/cmsc115_2252/week3/week3_lesson.md

 Test cases are written to ensure each equivalence class is covered at least once.

-**Example #1:** A program determines whether input is a valid gpa between 0.0 and 4.0.
+**Example #1:** A program determines whether a numeric input is a valid gpa between 0.0 and 4.0.

 There are three equivalence classes/partitions: